 Writing a graduate or internship covering letter for Citi: do's and don’ts

-You must submit a covering letter along with your online application form for graduate positions and internships at Citi.
+You should submit a covering letter as part of your online application for graduate positions and internships at Citi.
+Its careers website advises: 'Tell us why you're choosing Citi, the specific program you're applying for, and what makes you an ideal candidate.'
 Get this right and you’ll be a step closer to securing a job.
-This is what you should and shouldn’t do.
+Here's what you should and shouldn’t do.

 Speak with current employees at networking, campus or careers events to find out more about the business and day-to-day responsibilities, or reflect on past conversations and placements if applicable.

 Specify in your covering letter why Citi has attracted you.
 Plenty of banks offer graduate jobs and internships; what makes Citi different?
 Perhaps it’s the bank’s key obligations: to act responsibly, do everything possible to create the best outcomes, and prudently manage risk.
 Doing everything possible to create the best possible outcomes, for example, implies very high levels of client care; maybe this customer-led culture appeals to you.
 State what you like about it and why.

 Citi offers a range of full-time, placement and internship opportunities across a number of its business areas.
 These include corporate and investment banking, capital markets origination, markets and securities services, treasury and trade solutions, private banking, finance, HR and technology.
 Graduate recruiters want you to clarify in your covering letter why you have decided to apply to the division you’ve chosen.
 Think about the different aspects of the division: the clients and colleagues you’ll work with; the team’s objectives; the day-to-day work you’d do; and training and development opportunities.
 Then pinpoint what appeals to you and why.